 - Increased loyalty and cooperation: Since the business is run by the members of a family, there is a greater sense of loyalty towards one other.
 Pride in the growth of business is linked to the achievements of the family.
 This helps in securing better cooperation from all the members.

-The following are some of the limitations of a joint Hindu family business.
+The following are some of the limitations of a joint Hindu family business as Indian business organizations.